shrishbc12/Foundation_assignmnet/Task3/README.md

 ---

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [root LICENSE file](../LICENSE) for details.

 ---